andis-sprinkis/swayscale/README.md

 # Per-application display scaling on Linux using the Sway WM instances

-A demonstration of how to get per-application GUI scaling on Linux, by containing the application in a window of a [Sway window manager](https://swaywm.org/) instance, with a custom display scale applied.
+A demonstration of how to get **per-application** GUI scaling on Linux, by containing the application in a window of a [Sway window manager](https://swaywm.org/) instance, with a custom display scale applied.

-This is intended for user interfaces of those older applications which do not scale to the modern OS GUI font resolution, therefore appear tiny.
+It is indented for user interfaces of older applications which do not scale to the modern OS GUI font resolution, therefore appear tiny.

+---

+**Running Sway as the host graphical environment is not a requirement.** Sway can be launched in a window under X11, so I do assume this solution should work with most of the Linux GUI environments.

-This is not a library, so just copy and adapt these files to your needs.
+This repository is not a library, so just copy and adapt these files to your needs.

 ## Screenshot